 How to watch Champions League 21/22 live streams in the UK

-Prices differ hugely depending on whether you already have BT TV and a BT broadband subscription.
-If you have both, you can add the Sports package for £15/month plus a £20 upfront fee, or go for the £40/month Big Sports package which also includes all of the Sky Sports channels, giving you a total of 160 live streams.
+If you decide you want to subscribe anyway, prices differ depending on whether you already have BT TV and a BT broadband subscription.
+If you have both, you can add the Sports package for £15/month plus a £20 upfront fee, or go for the £40/month Big Sports package which also includes all of the Sky Sports channels.

 Another option for non-BT subscribers is the BT Sport Monthly Pass (opens in new tab) (£25), which lets you watch via an app for a fixed time, with no need for a lengthy commitment.